NoteDance/Note_rl/README.md

 # Introduction:
-This libaray allows you to easily train agents built with Keras or PyTorch using reinforcement learning.You just need to have your agent class inherit from the RL or RL_pytorch class, and you can easily train your agent built with Keras or PyTorch.
+This libaray allows you to easily train agents built with Keras or PyTorch using reinforcement learning.
+You just need to have your agent class inherit from the RL or RL_pytorch class, and you can easily train your agent built with Keras or PyTorch.
 You can learn how to build an agent from the examples [here](https://github.com/NoteDance/Reinforcement-Learning/tree/main/Note_rl/examples).
 The README shows how to train, save, and restore agent built with Keras or PyTorch.

 # Installation:
 To use this library, you need to download it and then unzip it to the site-packages folder of your Python environment.